-I’m currently reading through the archives of kottke.org and stumbled on this article from March 2002 commending Jim Carrey’s performance in Man On The Moon.
+I’m stumbled on an old article commending Jim Carrey’s performance in Man On The Moon.
 And then I remembered the documentary about his behaviour on the set of the film.

 For anyone who hasn’t seen the film before, Man On The Moon is a biopic about the late American comedian Andy Kaufman, with Carrey starring as Kaufman.
 It looks at his life from childhood to his infamous personas including Latka Gravas and Tony Clifton.

 The film got mixed reviews at the time and made a loss at the box office but Carrey managed to win a Golden Globe for his performance.

 In 2017, Chris Smith directed a documentary about the film called Jim & Andy: The Great Beyond – Featuring a Very Special, Contractually Obligated Mention of Tony Clifton (known simply as Jim & Andy: The Great Beyond).